+86 1510-529-7925 [email protected]

 Never Before playing at WOA.
 Even though I had a fast shutter speed, I still got motion blur in his hair.
 Lucky for me it worked in this shot but you will always be surprised at how fast things move on stage.

-Now, what do you do if you have reached your limit of shutter and aperture and it is still too dark, then you start to increase your ISO?
-Don’t fair the noise.
-The way noise works with DSLR is that the out of focus parts and the dark parts of an image tends to get noisy, while the focused parts and well-exposed parts tend to not be too noisy.
-I shoot many shows at ISO 8000 or 10000 and I have not gotten a single complaint from a magazine or newspaper editor, about an image being too noisy.
-A newspaper or magazine editor never zooms into an image at 100 % to view it, only photographers do that.
+Now, what do you do if you have reached your limit with shutter speed and aperture and it is still too dark?
+Then you start to increase your ISO.
+Don’t fear the noise.
+The way noise works with DSLR is that the out-of-focus parts and the dark parts of an image tend to get noisy, while the focused parts and well-exposed parts tend to not be too noisy.
+I shoot many shows at ISO 8000 or 10000 and have not received a single complaint from a magazine or newspaper editor about an image being too noisy.
+A newspaper or magazine editor never zooms into an image at 100% to view it—only photographers do that.
 So don’t be afraid of raising the ISO.

-So if you have dropped your shutter speed and you have dropped your aperture to the lowest possible f-stop, then you should start to raise your ISO in half stop increments, so go to ISO 5000, then 6400 until you either hit the max ISO you are comfortable shooting at for your camera.
+So if you have dropped your shutter speed and aperture to the lowest possible f-stop, then you should start to raise your ISO in half-stop increments—so go to ISO 5000, then 6400—until you either hit the max ISO you are comfortable shooting at for your camera.
 This is where knowing your camera is so important.
 You need to know what your camera is capable of doing and what you are capable of doing with it.
-When I used to shoot a lot with my D700, I was only comfortable going to ISO 4000 for color shots and ISO 6400 for black and white shots, with my Nikon D3s and D4, I am very comfortable at ISO 8000 and if I am sure I nailed the exposure, then ISO 10000 is no problem.
-Any higher and the image has to go to black and white.
-Know your camera, and know how to change the setting of the camera with your eyes closed.
-The camera is our tool and we must be an expert with it.
+When I used to shoot a lot with my D700, I was only comfortable going to ISO 4000 for color shots and ISO 6400 for black and white shots.
+With my Nikon D3s and D4, I am very comfortable at ISO 8000, and if I am sure I nailed the exposure, then ISO 10000 is no problem.
+Any higher, and the image has to go to black and white.
+Know your camera, and know how to change the settings of the camera with your eyes closed.
+The camera is our tool, and we must be experts with it.

 DSC_0268-1024x768-1024x768 Concert Photography Lesson 3